Policy and Procedure Name:

 i.
 Claims

-services staff may recoup overpayments from a scheduled loss compensation award
+Services staff may recoup overpayments from a scheduled loss compensation award

 ii.
 Claims

-services staff shall refer to the Overpayments
+Services staff shall refer to the Overpayments

 of Compensation and Adjustment